brunosouza-justauto/eng/memory-bank/activeContext.md

 - Maintaining clear visual indicators for logged vs. unlogged meals
 - Optimizing data fetching to reduce redundant queries
 - Prioritizing mobile-friendly interfaces with adequate touch targets

+## Next Steps

+Continue identifying and implementing quality-of-life improvements for workout tracking that reduce friction and make the app more intuitive to use during active workouts.

+## Active Decisions

+- The app should intelligently assist users during workout sessions by reducing manual data entry when possible
+- Clear user feedback should be provided when automatic actions are taken
+- The UI should be optimized for quick interactions during workouts